 - a.
 Death (other than suspicious or unusual); - b.
-Client who leaves the grounds of the RHC without needed support or supervision when suspected neglect is not involved; - c.
+Client who leaves the grounds of the RHC without needed support or supervision; - c.
 Physical intervention or restraint resulting in injury to the client requiring minor first aid; - d.
-Vehicular accident with client injury when operated by a state employee when suspected neglect is not involved; and - e.
-Client to client altercation(s). - G. The DDD-SIU must conduct Category I incident investigations unless otherwise approved by the Division Director.
-The Superintendent or Regional Administrator (RA) may request any other incident type be investigated by the DDD-SIU. - H. The RHC and/or designated appointed authority is responsible for the release of all SIU investigative documents, reports, evidence, etc., as required and according to state laws and regulations regarding confidentiality and disclosure.
+Vehicular accident with client injury when operated by a state employee; and - e.
+Client to client altercation(s) when there is reasonable cause to believe abusive treatment resulting in physical or psychological harm has occurred. - G. The DDD-SIU must conduct Category I incident investigations unless otherwise approved by the Division Director.
+The Superintendent or Regional Administrator (RA) may request any other incident type be investigated by the DDD-SIU. - H. The RHC is the entity responsible for release all documents, reports, evidence, etc. as required and according to state laws and regulations regarding confidentiality and disclosure.